 Further details regarding the Pre-proposal will be updated on the official website of the Authority.
-Applicants may register for the same on or before 18th May 2019 by submitting the following details of the representative at the email address mentioned in clause 1.11: Name, Designation, Company, Mobile number, Email Address, Sectors/Packages of interest.
+Applicants may register for the same on or before 18th May 2019 by submitting the following details of their representatives attending the pre-proposal conference at the email address mentioned in clause 1.11: Name, Designation, Company, Mobile number, Email Address, Sectors/Packages of interest.